bbaudry/bbaudry.github.io/topics/new-topics.md

 * [Reproducible builds with Maven](https://maven.apache.org/guides/mini/guide-reproducible-builds.html)
 * [An Experience Report on Producing Verifiable Builds for Large-Scale Commercial Systems](https://ieeexplore.ieee.org/iel7/32/4359463/09465650.pdf)

+# Software technology for the arts

-# Neuro-renovation of software-based artworks
+## Neuro-renovation of software-based artworks

 Software-based artworks are performative since the tangible elements of such works are created on the fly when code is execute.
 If the runtime environments of the artworks evolves or even stops being maintained, then the artworks disappear.